percona/mongo-upgrade-tools/README.md

 ```

 ## Configuration
-* The [all variables file](group_vars/all) contains all the user-modifiable parameters.
+* The all variables file (`group_vars/all`) contains all the user-modifiable parameters.
 Each of these come with a small description to clarify the purpose, unless it is self-explanatory.
 You have to review and modify this file before running the upgrade, as the configuration is specific to each environment.

 ## FCV (Feature Compatibility Version)